plantinformatics/pretzel-documentation-website/docs/Basic-Functions/Search-tab.md

 #### (Optional) Loading multiple samples
 !!! note

     The following search has only been tested up to 1000 samples.
 The interface will become extremely slow if a larger number of samples are selected.
-If it does become slow efresh the page to restart.
+If it does become slow refresh the page to restart.
-To select a range of samples, hold down the CRTL key and select another sample in the list.
+To select a range of samples, hold down the CTRL key and select another sample in the list.
 ![vcf-feature-search-04](https://github.com/user-attachments/assets/f2acc5dc-7c31-4fd2-a9fa-37ab09ba7e47)

 ### View results
-Once the search button is pressed the results will be displayed in a table on the right hand pannel in the Genotypes tab.
+Once the search button is pressed the results will be displayed in a table on the right hand panel in the Genotypes tab.
 ![vcf-feature-search-06](https://github.com/user-attachments/assets/44b9ca10-cb88-4342-b5ef-06ac47faf054)

 ### (Optional) Selecting additional features from the view